 Instructions

-- Add sweet potato to the flour.
-Mix and knead to combine.
+- Add the mashed sweet potato and begin mixing into the flour.

-- Add coconut oil and knead.
-The dough should come together better by now and should be less sticky.
+- Add the coconut oil and knead until the dough becomes smoother and less sticky.

-- Oil a large bowl and place in the dough.
-Cover with cling film and leave to rise for 1 and a half hours in a warm place.
+- Lightly oil a large bowl and place the dough inside.
+Cover and leave to rise in a warm place for about 1½ hours or until doubled in size.

 oh my goodness this sounds incredible!
 I am going to try this today.
 I only have ww pastry flour so we will see how it turns out.